-Online companies are enabled, centered and bound by its technology foundation.
+Online companies are enabled, centered, and bound by their technology foundation.
 Commercial success is heavenly dependent on the extent technology can keep up with the continuous advancing product and market dynamics.

 From START-UP excitement ...